sabbadino/aisearch-openai-rag-audio/README.md

 ### Using the .NET backend app
-to activate net backend makes sure that
+To activate net backend makes sure that
  useNetBackend: true is set in app\frontend\src\App.tsx -> function App() ..

 Add in secrets file